DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Evaluation

 \subsubsection{Progressive coding}

 We now validate the effectiveness of the progressive encoding strategy.
 We discard a portion of the later channels in the feature, and then directly feed the remaining features into the decoder for reconstruction after undergoing the channel.
 Fig.~\ref{fig:microbench_Prog_UCFImage_PSNR} illustrates the image transmission performance under different numbers of discarded channels.
 For comparison, we also present the performance of a baseline scheme without progressive coding.
 As shown in the figure, although both schemes experience performance degradation as more channels are discarded, our proposed strategy exhibits a significantly slower decline.
 Even when five channels are discarded, the performance loss of our scheme remains within 3~\!dB, whereas the baseline suffers a 16~\!dB drop.
+We also compare our method with DeepJSCC-l~\cite{kurka2021bandwidth}, which divides feature channels into a base layer and a refinement layer and trains the system by randomly masking the refinement layer.
+To ensure a fair comparison, we adopt the same neural network architecture and vary only the training strategy.
+As shown in the figure, our method achieves superior performance when fewer than five channels are discarded, demonstrating the effectiveness of our fine-grained progressive transmission strategy.

 We further evaluate the effectiveness of progressive encoding in video transmission, focusing on P-frames, as shown in Fig.~\ref{fig:microbench_Prog_UCFVideo_} Here, the number of discarded channels refers to the total number of motion and contextual channels, each contributing equally.
 The results confirm that our proposal also outperforms the baseline.
 When 16 channels are discarded, our scheme incurs only a 2.2~\!dB performance loss, whereas the baseline suffers a 5.8~\!dB loss.
 These results underscore the effectiveness of the progressive encoding strategy in maintaining high QoS.
 In the sequel, the number of motion feature channels and contextual feature channels is set to 8 and 56, respectively.